Where to Go in Boston's Chinatown & Theatre District

 Folks I know are going to Chinatown for dinner and then to First Night fireworks on Boston Common at 7 pm.

 Is there something going on in Chinatown worth seeing that night?
-I'd prefer going into Copley or Boylston to check out the sculptors.
+I'd prefer going into Copley or Boylston to check out the sculptures.

 Where do you suggest getting something to eat if not Chinatown?
 I am a vegetarian and they are not.
-I'd probably go into town earlier anyway to check out the sculptors, shows, etc.
+I'd probably go into town earlier anyway to check out the sculptures, shows, etc.

 What are your thoughts?